 At its core, an adjustment disorder is a stress-induced condition.
 It manifests when an individual finds it difficult to cope with or adjust to a significant stressor.
 This stressor can be almost anything: a change in relationships, difficulties at work, financial problems, or even a significant positive event, like getting married or a promotion.

 The hallmark of adjustment disorder is that the emotional or behavioral symptoms arise within three months of the stressor and typically resolve within six months once the stressor is removed or the individual learns to cope effectively.
-However, if the stressor is chronic (e.g., ongoing financial difficulties), the adjustment disorder can persist for longer periods.
+On the flip side, if the stressor is chronic (e.g., ongoing financial difficulties), the adjustment disorder can persist for longer periods.

 Adjustment disorders are quite common, affecting both adults and children.
-They represent a significant proportion of mental health consultations, particularly in primary care settings.
+Now, they represent a significant proportion of mental health consultations, particularly in primary care settings.
 The prevalence varies depending on the population studied and the nature of the stressors involved.

 Comprehensive Overview of F43.29